 Above the Fold

-The best website layouts deliver critical information without very little visitor input.
+The best website layouts deliver critical information with very little visitor input.

 One way to do this is to put all important information above the fold so that it’s front and center on visitors’ screens immediately upon landing.